naptivity/dropper_utilities/readme.md

 - `!takeownership` can be used by a /trusted member of your party to become party owner.
 Useful in cases of AFK party hosts

 - View your current ping with `/ping`.
-- View measurements of the server's ticks-per-second with `/tps`.
-- Conveniently invite others to the dropper community Discord server with `/dl`.
 - Most commands that work as slash commands also work in party chat if you have enabled party chat commands with `/tc`.
 Commands in party chat begin with `!` instead of `/`.
 To view a list of party chat commands, use `!help`.
 - An experimental performance optimization which loads chunks from a cache instead of waiting for Hypixel to send them over the network.
 Enable with the chunk-caching option in config.yml.
 (Note: This is currently force disabled because Dropper's release introduced a new map layout with 4 different worlds.)
 - Auto voting (non toggleable as of rn)